rachid1982fsb/Mod-2-Project-BuyOrSellApp/README.md

 # Install Instructions

 	Run bundle install in console to insure you have all the required gems.

+	Run 'yarn install --check-files' in console

 	Run rails db:migrate in console to create the schema.

 	Run rails s in the console to start the web application.